UNIX Shell Scripting in Life Sciences

 Learning objectives

-At the end of the course, the participants should understand:
+At the end of the course, the participants should be able to:

 Prerequisites